iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.2/report.md

 > Of questionable usability.
 Stay at home, and this app will still keep nagging you to switch on location - presumably the vision of the Covid hordes invading your dwelling makes spending battery power on satellite navigation worthwhile.
 Now, I remember The Omega Man from the first time around (1971 film), but did the designer of this really do so too? 🤔 I'd rather not be nagged at home to turn this on, thanks.<br> :date: __2021-03-19 19:13:23__

-> It says it is unable to check for exposures as Bluetooth is turned off, but it's on.<br> :date: __2021-03-16 03:27:16__

 #### 2-star reviews